pdf-utilities/inject_javascript/.github/README.md

   "&#x1F3D7; Prerequisites and/or dependencies that this project needs to function properly"

+> Note, the following steps are **not** required if installing this project via Pip.

 Python version 3 based dependencies may be installed via one of the following methods...